batocera-linux/dmd-simulator/README.md

 # description
 dmd-simulator is a server that aims to simulate a real dmd into a browser.

-dmd-play is a client that connect on the server to load images (png and animatd gif) or texts.
+dmd-play is a client that connect on the server to load images (png and animatd gif) or videos or texts.

 dmd-play and dmd-simulator communicates via a tcp connexion.